 A Brain Injury Lawyer Can Help

 Closed head trauma does not always show up on scans, but that does not mean the effects and their causes are not real.
 If you have experienced a frontal lobe injury due to a car crash, or if you have any questions about brain injuries, I am here to help.
-Though my office is in Columbia, SC, I handle cases across the state.
+Though my office is in Columbia, SC, our auto accident attorney handles cases across the state.
 Call me today at (803) 790-2800 or contact my injury firm by using the live chat feature below.